 It occurs as serous synovitis in the later stages of the disease.
 It usually involved two or more joints, especially the knees and often in a symmetrical manner.

 The joint contains abundant fluid and there is swelling of the synovial membrane.
 Pain is of a moderate nature.

 Tertiary Syphilitic Arthritis (Gummatous Arthritis)

-Gummatous arthritis may affect a whole joint, or be localized to part of a joint.
+Gummatous arthritis may affect a whole joint, or be localized to a part of a joint.
 It is onset is usually insidious, less commonly acute and sudden.
 Usually, the joint is previously normal, though occasionally it is superimposed on a secondary syphilitic joint lesion such as hydrarthrosis.

-The commonest joints to be affected are the knee, ankle, elbow and shoulder, but smaller ones, such as the interphalangeal joints, are occasionally affected.
+The commonest joints to be affected are the knee, ankle, elbow, and shoulder, but smaller ones, such as the interphalangeal joints, are occasionally affected.
 There is considerable but painless effusion, but exceptionally, pain may be severe, and the disease simulates tuberculosis.

-The pathological changes are limited to the outer layers of the capsule, and consist of thickening and perivascular infiltration.
+The pathological changes are limited to the outer layers of the capsule and consist of thickening and perivascular infiltration.